 1. Shower area shown with waterproof membrane system to provide waterproofing to floor and walls, and with rigid screen and door.
-Refer to Fig 10 (p33) for other options which affect the extent of membrane to shower floor, and to walls around and adjacent to the shower area.
+Refer to Figures 6 (p28), 11 (p31) and 12 (p32) for other options which affect the extent of membrane to shower floor, and to walls around and adjacent to the shower area.

-(notes continued on next page)
+(Notes to this figure are continued on next page)

-2. Built-in bath shown.
-For both built-in and freestanding baths, the waterproof membrane system must extend under bath and up the wall(s) behind.

-- 3. Refer to Fig 13 (p36) for extent of membrane if the bath has a shower over. - 4.
+- 2. Built-in bath shown.
+For both built-in and freestanding baths, the waterproof membrane system must extend under bath and up the wall(s) behind. - 3.
+Refer to Figure 13 (p33) for extent of membrane if the bath has a shower over. - 4.
 Wall-mounted wash hand basin shown.
 The waterproof membrane system must extend across the floor underneath all fixtures with water supplies (such as wash hand basins and plumbed vanities, whether floor- or wall-mounted), and up the wall behind. - 5.
 Full-height membrane must be applied to all exposed faces of bath cradle beneath any over-surface finish. - 6.
 There is no need to apply waterproof membrane under an impervious lining.